What’s the difference with a web designer vs web developer?

 Here in our business, we do offer development services for other designers and we actually do have quite a few designers who come to us pretty often for development services.
 And you know that could be just because some of them only really like to design, let’s say, in Squarespace, and you know we’re really good at Showit, too.

-So they’ll come to us for Showit projects, and then they’ll keep all these Squarespace development projects in-house.
-And other designers that we work with are just so busy that they don’t have time to develop sites, so we pretty much just develop a lot of their sites for them.
+So they’ll come to us for Showit projects and then keep all these Squarespace development projects in-house.
+Other designers that we work with are just so busy that they don’t have time to develop sites, so we pretty much just develop a lot of their sites for them.

 I’d say if you are definitely more of a creative person, then if you want to do web design or development and don’t want to offer both, then you will probably want to do more website design.